-- Activate the control ON switch for automatic operation.
-The PUMP light will come on and the pump will fill the tank.
-The level of fuel in the tank will be automatically kept between a set of pump-on and pump-off float gauge switches. - 2.
-The PUMP light indicates when the pump is running.
-It will go on and off as fuel is pumped to maintain the proper level in the tank.
+1. Press the control ON switch for automatic operation.
+The green PUMP light will come on and the pump will fill the tank.
+The level of fuel in the tank will be automatically kept between a set of pump-on and pump-off float gauge.